A merciless self-analysis of the soul

 Italian version

-That is one of the few exercises that Bardon assigns a time limit, one or two weeks at most, to complete the list of defects and move on to the next step, the subdivision of negative aspects according to the Elements.
-The time limit prevents excessive involvement in the introspection phase; the purpose of this practice is, in fact, to trigger the process of inner transformation, not to plunge the practitioner into a spiral of self-pity.
+This is one of the few exercises where Bardon sets a time limit of one to two weeks to complete the list of personal defects.
+The next step involves categorising these negative aspects according to the elements.
+This time limit helps prevent excessive fixation during the introspection phase.
+The purpose of the practice is, in fact, to initiate the inner transformation process rather than lead the practitioner into a cycle of self-pity.